 - Fixed Rate Corporate Notes in 2009 - a.
 On June 5, 2009, the Company issued five (5)- and seven (7)-year Fixed Rate Corporate Notes totaling P10 billion, consisting of: - i.
 Series A Notes amounting to P5.2 billion and having a maturity of five (5) years from the issue date; and - ii.
 Series B Notes amounting to P4.8 billion and having a maturity of seven (7) years from the issue date. - b.
 The arrangers were BPI Capital, the Development Bank of the Philippines, The Hongkong and Shanghai Banking Corporation Limited and ING Bank NV Manila Branch.
 The notes were sold to primary institutional lenders not exceeding 19. - c.
 The offer price was at 100%. - d.
-As the notes described herein were offered to not more than 19 non-qualified buyers and/or to any number of qualified buyers in the Philippines, such notes were considered exempt securities and no confirmation of exemption from the registration requirements of the Code was required to be filed with the SEC. - Fixed Rate Corporate Notes in 2011 - a.
-On October 25, 2011, the Company issued Fixed Rate Corporate Notes totaling ₱3.6 billion, broken down into the following series: - i.
-Series A Notes amounting to P0.69 billion and having a maturity of seven (7) years from the Issue Date; and - ii.
-Series B Notes amounting to P2.91 billion and having a maturity of 10 years from the Issue Date - b.
-The arranger was ING Bank NV Manila Branch.
-The notes were sold to primary institutional lenders not exceeding 19.
+As the notes described herein were offered to not more than 19 non-qualified buyers and/or to any number of qualified buyers in the Philippines, such notes were considered exempt securities and no confirmation of exemption from the registration requirements of the Code was required to be filed with the SEC. - e.
+The Series A Notes matured in June 2014 in accordance with the terms of the notes facility agreement.
+The Series B Notes were redeemed on December 5, 2014 upon the exercise by the Company of its early redemption option under the provisions of the notes facility agreement on account of the rate of the final withholding tax on the interest coupon on the Series B Notes that the Company shoulders pursuant to the provisions of the notes facility agreement, which rate increased from 2% in 2009 to 20% in December 2012.